HeberCooke/stockData-/README.md

 # stockData-
 windows format for color
 By Heber Cooke 5/27/18
 REMEMBER to :get the file at yahoo/finance   pick your favorite stock,go to historical data , download file.
-Make sure file is in cpp.main folder
+Make sure file is in cpp.main folder.
+Delete the first line in the .txt file to remove  data layout .
+So only data is in the .txt file!
 Name the file after the stock!
 Change CONST FILE_SIZE to correct settings for file size !
 Change the CONST string F to "file name.txt"!